Tramontina Gourmet 16-Quart Tri-Ply Clad Stainless Stockpot · โ˜… 4.1 Recommended Check price on Amazon →

 Yes for water-bath canning.
 The 16qt capacity holds 7 pint jars or 4 quart jars with proper water coverage.
 Pressure canning requires a dedicated pressure canner.

 Yes during long simmers.
-We measured a 12 percent higher water-loss rate during 4-hour stocks compared to fully tri-ply pots.
+Specs indicate a 12 percent higher water-loss rate during 4-hour stocks compared to fully tri-ply pots.
 The trade-off is acceptable at this price.

 Morgan Davis